 Step 1] Travel with family or friends

 If you haven’t traveled before, this is a good introduction to traveling.
 Going with your family or friends makes traveling fun and comfortable.
 It can also build up your knowledge of what happens while traveling without stressing too much about dealing with it on your own.
+One thing I always do before leaving for a trip is to go through my favourite reviews website and find various products which I could find useful for the trip.
+This helps me to get ready for any situation.
+This time however, I was rocking a beautiful yet minimalist-design pair of Adidas Stan Smith, which quite suit my attire.

 Step 2] Join a group tour with a friend